What’s the difference between grant of probate and letters of administration?

-Written by Senior Probate Solicitor Jennifer Goda, TEP
+Explained by Senior Probate Solicitor Jennifer Goda, TEP

-Grant of Probate
+Grant of probate

-If you have not made a Will, this means you have not appointed a specific person as your Executor to close your bank accounts, cash in any investments and so on.
-The authority to do this is not automatic, and it may be that your family would have to apply to the Court for Letters of Administration to confirm their entitlement to manage your Estate, if there are certain financial institutions that require this.
+If the person who died did not made a will, this means they have not appointed a specific person as their executor.
+The authority to close bank accounts, cash in investments, sell property, and so on, is not automatic.
+Depending on the value of the assets, the next of kin may need to apply to the Court for a grant of letters of administration to confirm their entitlement to manage the estate.